microsoft/react-native-windows/docs/react-native-windows-init.md

 This document describes how the template initialization works for `react-native-windows init`.

 ## Where is the code:
-The main logic that determines the template values and which files to apply is function [`copyProjecTemplateAndReplace` in `vnext/local-cli/generator-windows/index.js`](https://github.com/microsoft/react-native-windows/blob/master/vnext/local-cli/generator-windows/index.js#L48).
+The main logic that determines the template values and which files to apply is function [`copyProjectTemplateAndReplace` in `vnext/local-cli/generator-windows/index.js`](https://github.com/microsoft/react-native-windows/blob/master/vnext/local-cli/generator-windows/index.js#L48).
 The parameters for `init` is located in variable [`argv` in `packages/react-native-windows-init/src/Cli.ts`](https://github.com/microsoft/react-native-windows/blob/7de1f3843a9754c7fbf744bf3e556fdca78472c1/packages/react-native-windows-init/src/Cli.ts#L27)

 The template files can be found in [`vnext/local-cli/generator-windows/templates`](https://github.com/microsoft/react-native-windows/tree/7de1f3843a9754c7fbf744bf3e556fdca78472c1/vnext/local-cli/generator-windows/templates)